Search

 Bava Batra 57

-In what type of a case can brothers be involved together in testimony that would be allowed and in what type of case would it not?
-The mishna lists types of acts that can create a chazaka of possession in another’s field and in which not.
-There are a few different explanations given to the specific case discussed in the mishna.
-Rabbi Yochanan and Rabbi Bena’a make certian recommendations regarding appropriate behavior including: not looking at women when they launder their clothes, how men should dress, how to set the table in a way that will be neat and minimize mess, on which side of the table the ring should jut out so it doesn’t harm others or cause children to play with it and what should one store under one’s bed look (only slippers so it shouldn’t be cluttered).
+In what type of a case can brothers both testify for someone regarding a three-year chazaka and in what type of case would their testimony not be accepted?
+The Mishna lists types of acts that can create a chazaka of possession in another’s field and which actions can not.
+Different explanations are suggested to explain the difference between the actions that can/cannot create a chazaka.
+Rabbi Yochanan and Rabbi Bena’a make certian recommendations regarding appropriate behavior including: not looking at women when they launder their clothes, how men should dress, how to set the table in a way that will be neat and minimize mess, on which side of the table the ring should jut out so it doesn’t harm others or cause children to play with it and what should one store under one’s bed (only slippers so it shouldn’t be cluttered).

 The Gemara relates: There was a certain document that had the signatures of two individuals on it.
 One of the signatory witnesses died, and when the court sought to ratify the document, which requires either that the witnesses personally attest to the validity of their signatures or that two other witnesses attest to the validity of the signatures, the brother of the witness who remained alive and one other individual came to testify with regard to the signature of the other, deceased, witness, while the living witness attested to his own signature.